Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVGvecv9U6M.md

 ### Transcript

-> overclocking above 250 no i can give you a straight no there
+> overclocking above 250 no I can give you a straight no there